 At Djurgården you are literally spoilt for choice, as there are many ways to spend the afternoon, depending on your personal interests:

+A historic ship as an attraction!
 A truly unique museum with a unique exhibit: the warship Vasa, which sank (!) on its maiden voyage in 1628.
 After salvage in 1961 and special treatment, the ship is now exhibited in a 34-metre-high hall with many original objects and rich background information.

 The most popular museum in Stockholm!

-Animal park and open-air museum Skansen
+Walk through Animal park & open-air museum Skansen